 Timeless Seas in Tavira

-Dozens of Calouste Gulbenkian Museum works shall go on display in the Palace Gallery of the Municipal Museum of Tavira from 23 November and 23 February 2020.
+Dozens of Calouste Gulbenkian Museum works are on display in the Palace Gallery of the Municipal Museum of Tavira from 23 November and 23 February 2020.

-This exhibition will have three sections with works mainly from the Modern Collection of the Calouste Gulbenkian Museum but some works from the collection of Calouste Sarkis Gulbenkian will also be on display .
+This exhibition has three sections with works mainly from the Modern Collection of the Calouste Gulbenkian Museum but some works from the collection of Calouste Sarkis Gulbenkian are also on display .

 The first – ‘Between the earth and the sea (and the sky)’ – takes on particular symbolic importance in a region so shaped by travel and the site of diverse cultures and creeds.
 Here, there are works in which the natural features propose reflections on the world, life and the sacred.